| | | |

 how to make butter in a jar

-You need cream and salt and a jar.
+You need cream and salt and a mason jar.
 That’s it!
 The proportions will vary depending on the size of your jar.

 Just fill your jar up halfway with some heavy cream.
 I also like to put a pinch of salt into the cream so the butter has a nice salty flavor.